waived/exile-botnet/README.txt

 V&:
 The V& ("vanned") command is a panic feature.
 Once executed, Exile will terminate all client connection via the "uninstall" command.
-It also will self terminal (via BASH) by deleting the active server.py script.
+It also will self terminate (via BASH) by deleting the active server.py script.

 Be careful!
-There is no confirmation when process this request!
+There is no confirmation when processing this request!

 =======
 CLIENT: